Synology HTTPS Docker Apps with Tailscale

 restart: unless-stopped

-• The ?ephemeral=false part at the end of the OAuth client string will allow the device to persist on the tailnet.
+part at the end of the OAuth client string will allow the device to persist on the tailnet. - That

-• That - TS_SERVE_CONFIG=/config/stirling-pdf.json is the file I mentioned above.
+is the file I mentioned above. - The

 If you go into your Tailscale admin console under Machines you should see the stirling-pdf container.
 Now browse to https://stirling-pdf.(yourtailnetdomain).ts.net and you should now have an HTTPS docker app running on your tailnet!